7 killed by driver near Texas migrant shelter; police say it may have been intentional

 Lt.
 Martin Sandoval said seven victims died at the scene and another four to six people were taken to area hospitals.

 Sandoval said the driver was arrested and charged with reckless driving.
+The driver was also going to be tested for intoxication.
 Sandoval said more charges will likely be filed.

-He said as officers investigated, the crash was looking more and more like an intentional act.
+He told local news outlets investigators are working to determine whether the crash was intentional.

 A woman who drove by the scene said she saw several bodies covered on the road, plus another victim being put into an ambulance.
 She also saw several people praying nearby.